'They're professionals': Sai Pallavi slams insensitive question on intimate scene

 Nani also responded saying, “Once we decide to do a scene, agreeing that it’s important to the film, we are just two professional actors trying to get the best impact from the scene.”

-While this portion of the interview seems to have been removed from the TV9 channel on YouTube, a few video clips were circulated on Twitter.
+While this portion of the interview seems to have been removed from the media outlet’s YouTube channel, a few video clips were circulated on Twitter.

 The interviewer also asked Krithi and Madonna about their work equation and asked, “What did you two talk about during work breaks?
 You must have talked about Nani.
 When two girls meet, they must’ve talked only about Nani,” to which the actors replied that they had a lot of other things to talk about, like family and food.